When did you join the RSNO?

 If you could have dinner with anyone (alive or dead) who would it be, and why?

-Carlos Kleiber, à conductor who died about 15 years ago, without a doubt.
-He’s my favourite musician of all time and I read a book of his letters and he had a wicked sense of humour.
-I wish I could have known him.
+Carlos Kleiber, a conductor who died about 15 years ago, without doubt.
+He’s my favourite musician of all time.
+I read a book of his letters and he had a wicked sense of humour!

-When I was a kid I had certain CDs (actually tapes!) that I would listen to over and over.
-I think I would revert to those on my island because they remind me of my childhood and the excitement of discovering music.
-The first tape I ever bought was Shostakovich piano concertos.
-I don’t even remember who was playing but I listened to them constantly and could still sing you both concertos by heart!
-Also I used to adore the recording of the opera La Traviata with the soprano Ileana Cotrubas.
-In fact, I literally JUST realised that the conductor for that recording is Carlos Kleiber!
-And maybe the first album of violinist Joshua Bell that he released when he was in his teens because I’ve always loved and felt inspired by his playing.
-As for one book, hmm... maybe Proust, In Search of Lost Time?
-It took me a few years to finish that book the first time around so it would keep me occupied and the subject of time and memories would fit the setting!
+When I was a kid I had tapes that I would listen to over and over.
+I think I would revert to those because they remind me of the excitement of discovering music.
+The first tape I bought was Shostakovich piano concertos.
+I don’t remember who was playing but I listened to them constantly and could still sing them to you by heart.
+I adore La traviata with the soprano Ileana Cotrubas.
+In fact, I literally just realised the conductor of that recording is Carlos Kleiber!
+And maybe the first album of violinist Joshua Bell that he released in his teens – I have always loved and felt inspired by his playing.
+As for one book, hmm … maybe Proust’s In Search of Lost Time?
+It would keep me occupied and the subject of time and memories would fit the setting.